 The authority to modify or take action to suspend or revoke a water quality certification, pursuant to 38 M.R.S.A. § 341-D(3), is similarly explicitly provided to the executive branch, in this case the Board, to exercise in its discretion.
-Any appeal of the Board's decision not to modify, suspend or revoke a license would be "inconsistent with settled principles of the separation of powers," id., and should therefore be dismissed.
+Any appeal of the Board's decision not to proceed to hearing would be "inconsistent with settled principles of the separation of powers," id., and should therefore be dismissed.
 See also Bar Harbor Banking and Trust Company v.
 Alexander, 411 A.2d 74, 76 (Me.
 1980) (Law Court dissolved a Superior Court order restraining the Superintendent of Consumer Credit from ordering an investigatory hearing on the grounds that it violated separation of powers).

 The correctness of the Board's position here becomes apparent when one considers the remedy petitioner seeks in this case.
-The Court is being asked to review the legal and factual sufficiency of the Board's decision not to reopen a certification.
-If the Court were to decide in the petitioner's favor, the remedy would be to order the Board to exercise its discretion in favor of reopening when the Board has concluded that there is no basis to do so.
+The Court is being asked to review the legal and factual sufficiency of the Board's decision not to initiate reopening of a certification by scheduling a hearing.
+If the Court were to decide in the petitioner's favor, the remedy would be to order the Board to exercise its discretion in favor of scheduling a hearing to initiate a reopening when the Board has concluded that there is no basis to do so.
 The Law Court has held that the courts may neither enjoin an agency investigatory hearing, Bar Harbor Banking & Trust Co. v.
 Alexander, 411 A.2d 74, 75 (Me.
 1980), nor order an executive agency to conduct one when it is within its discretion whether to do so, New England Outdoor Center, 2000 ME 66, 748 A.2d 1009.
 Any remedy the Court could grant in the current appeal would similarly violate the principle of separation of powers.

 II.
-EVEN IF THE BOARD'S DECISION TO TAKE NO FURTHER ACTION TO MODIFY THE CERTIFICAITON WAS FINAL AGENCY ACTION, PETITIONER HAS NOT DEMONSTRATIED STANDING SUFFICIENT TO APPEAL THAT DECISION.
+EVEN IF THE BOARD'S DECISION TO TAKE NO FURTHER ACTION TO MODIFY THE CERTIFICAITON WAS FINAL AGENCY ACTION, PETITIONER HAS NOT DEMONSTRATIED STANDING SUFFICIENT TO APPEAL THAT DECISION

 Only persons "aggrieved" by a final agency action are entitled to judicial review, pursuant to 5 M.R.S.A. §11001(1).
 One is "aggrieved" if one can demonstrate a direct and particularized injury.
 Heald v.
 SAD No. 74, 387 A.2d 1, 3 (Me 1978).
-In contrast, "any person" may petition the Board to modify, suspend or revoke a license.
+"Any person" may petition the Board to hold a hearing to modify, suspend or revoke a license.
 06-096 CMR Chapter 2, § 27.
-FOMB, therefore, was never required to show, and the Board did not find, that it was an "aggrieved party" as a basis for filing the petition.
-Without such a finding by the Board, or competent evidence of FOMB's standing before this Court, the appeal must be dismissed for lack of standing.
+In answer to the dam owners' claim that Petitioner lacked standing to petition the Board in Androscoggin I, the Board stated that a "[t]he demonstration of harm or of standing as an aggrieved party that is necessary to bring an appeal is not required for a person to have standing to file a petition to revoke, modify or suspend a license."
+Exhibit C at 17.
+The Petitioner here therefore, was never required to, nor has the Board ever determined that he was an "aggrieved party," as a basis for filing Androscoggin II.
+Without such a finding by the Board, or competent evidence of Petitioner's standing before this Court, the appeal must be dismissed for lack of standing.